 Dogs trained for turkey hunting are probably the happiest of all canines.

 A flock of wild turkeys flushing is something to see and hear.
 They're big, strong, fast and loud.
 And the only upland bird that can be called back to the gun.
 There's bird dogs, then there's turkey dogs.
-Meet the rarest bird dogs in the country - that hunt the grandest of all game birds:
+Meet the rarest bird dogs in the country, hunting the grandest of all game birds:

 “There are three paramount essentials in a bird dog - he must have a good nose; he must have brains to direct his nose; he must have the physical ability to carry his nose and brains around...
 Suppose we had bred Doughboy to Becky Broomhill and Becky should whelp six puppies... train two of them as wild turkey dogs... train two of them as shooting dogs... train two of them for the field trials...”
 M. D. Hart, Chief of Conservation, 9/25/1927